sarietta/theoputer-blog/content/posts/ram.md

 +++
-title = 'Ram'
+title = 'RAM'
 date = 2025-10-11T00:09:58-07:00
 draft = true
 +++

 ## Introduction

-Even the randomnest of memories is useful, some say.
+Even the most random memories are useful, some say.
 Hopefully that's the case in the Theoputer's Random Access Memory (RAM) as well.

 RAM is often differentiated from other places data is stored along two
 dimensions:

-1. It's faster and smaller than long-term, non-volatile storage (e.g. harddisks)
+1. It's faster and smaller than long-term, non-volatile storage (e.g. hard drives)
 1. It's slower and larger than registers

 To say that RAM is volatile is to say that it requires constant power